Chapter 30 : 29- The Rage of Debt

 “Thought you should know, Harry, there’s a Witch Weekly model in your office who thinks he’s Head of Magical Law.”
 Harry smiled at Sirius’ remark, though Molly’s last question stopped him from laughing.

 “I’ll see you tonight.”
-Harry said and, with a kiss on his son’s and Molly’s forehead, he walked into the fireplace and vanished into the flames.
+Harry said and, with a kiss on his son’s and Molly’s foreheads, he walked into the fireplace and vanished into the flames.

 Kory was pacing up and down Harry’s office as Harry stepped out of the flames.
 “You wanted to see me.”
 Harry said as he sat down at his desk.